Maine Court Records

 - Have committed an eligible Class D crime

-Records of Class D crimes such as assault, domestic violence, violation of a protective order, and operating under the influence (OUI) are not eligible to be kept confidential.
+Class D crime records, such as assault and operating under the influence (OUI), are typically ineligible to be kept confidential.
 Persons whose records have been sealed may choose not to disclose any information about or knowledge of the conviction.
-However, if such a person is convicted of another criminal offense, their criminal history records will become public once again.
+However, if such a person is convicted of another criminal offense, their criminal history records may become public once again.

 Can an OUI Be Expunged in Maine?

 Persons charged with Operating Under the Influence of alcohol or other intoxicants (OUI) may not have records of their convictions expunged or sealed in Maine.
-OUI is a Class D crime but can be designated a Class C crime, depending on the attending circumstances (29-A M.R.S.A §2411).
-Apart from imprisonment and fines, OUIs have other consequences, such as:
+OUI is a Class D crime but may be designated a Class C crime, depending on the attending circumstances (29-A M.R.S.A §2411).
+Apart from imprisonment and fines, OUIs may carry additional consequences, such as:

 - Driver’s license suspensions